bcgov/nr-architecture-patterns-library/patterns/docs/Source Code Repositories/GitHub Organization Administration/GitHub Organization Administration.md

    - Establish a branching strategy (e.g., Gitflow) for a structured development process.

+   - The authority to create BCGOV-C repos will remain with OCIO.

 Issue Tracking

    - Utilize GitHub Issues for tracking tasks, bugs, and enhancements.